Athsmar/PlayNextTab-Privacy-Policy/README.md

 WHAT THE EXTENSION DOES USE:

 - YouTube Video Metadata -Titles/URLs of open YouTube tabs (to generate thumbnails and "Next Up" info).
 Only temporarily, cleared when tabs close.
+No one can see this only used to generate info for next up info and playlist.

 - Email address — only if you choose to purchase the Pro upgrade or restore access on a new device.
 This is handled by ExtensionPay, a third-party payment service.
 Your email is stored on ExtensionPay's servers solely to verify your paid status.
-I do not have direct access to your payment details — those are handled by Stripe.
+I do not have direct access to your payment details those are handled by Stripe.

 - Extension preferences — auto-switch, close-after, loop, and notification settings are stored locally on your device using Chrome's built-in storage.
 These never leave your device.